Isfahan: Municipal government

 The city is divided into 15 municipal districts.

 Public works

 City waste is processed and recycled at the Isfahan Waste Complex.

 The Isfahan Water and Sewage Company is responsible for piping water, waterworks installation and repair, maintaining sewage equipment, supervising sewage collection, and treatment and disposal of sewage in the city.

+Twenty five fire departments provide service.
+Twenty private security armed service contractors existed as of 2012.

 Human resources and public health

-As of June 2020, 65% of the population of Isfahan province has social security insurance.
+As of June 2020, 65% of the population of Isfahan province had social security insurance.

-Isfahan is known as the Multiple sclerosis capital of the world due to the presence of polluting industries.
+Isfahan is known as the multiple sclerosis capital of the world, due to the presence of polluting industries.

 In 2015, almost 15% of the people suffered from depression, from being cut off from the Zayandeh River, due to severe drought.
+A male empowerment/rehab center opened in 2023, followed by a female support addiction center.